nathanlentz/natelentz.dev-astro/src/content/post/typescript-discriminated-unions/index.md

   }
 }
 ```

+In the `handleApiResponse` function, the switch expression is the `discriminated property` which allows Typescript to infer the union member type for each case.
+When this happens, Typescript is smart enough to tell us when we try to access properties which do not exist on the member.
+This improves our developer experience and code readability.
+Pretty neat.

 TypeScript discriminated unions provide flexibility for working with object types and object variations.
 The improved type safety makes discriminated unions a must have in your developer toolkit.

 Read more about [everyday types](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#union-types) with Typescript.